 A book fair for the entire family …

-bit.ly/1RgH7D5) And indeed, the book and literary festival has been offering to the St. Martin people and our visitors three exciting days of books, free literary recitals, cultural performances, multilingual workshops, and exhibitions of educational and multimedia tools with upcoming and famous guest authors, expert workshop presenters, and panelists from St. Martin and around the world. (bit.ly/1Ugz63H)
+The Caribbean Beat magazine once described the St. Martin Book Fair as “international and multilingual to the core.” (bit.ly/1RgH7D5) And indeed, between its founding in 2003 and its 15th anniversary in 2017, the book and literary festival has been offering to the St. Martin people and our visitors three exciting days of books, free literary recitals, cultural performances, multilingual workshops, and exhibitions of educational and multimedia tools with upcoming and famous guest authors, expert workshop presenters, and panelists from St. Martin and around the world. (bit.ly/1Ugz63H)

-During the 2003 launch reception, Josianne Fleming-Artsen, president of the University of St. Martin (USM), suggested to Reiph the participation of USM in future book fairs.
-Since 2004, USM has collaborated with the St. Martin Book Fair, generously providing the use of its campus as home to the main book fair day of workshops, general sessions, book sales, and book signings by guest authors.
-Also since 2004, the literary fest takes place each year from the first Thursday to the first Saturday of June (“the first weekend of June”).
+During the launch reception, Josianne Fleming-Artsen, president of the University of St. Martin (USM), suggested to Reiph the participation of USM in future book fairs.
+From 2004 to 2017, USM collaborated with the St. Martin Book Fair, generously providing the use of its campus as home to the main book fair day of workshops, general sessions, book sales, and book signings by guest authors.
+Also since 2004, the literary fest would take place each year from the first Thursday to the first Saturday of June (“the first weekend of June”).

 We welcome one and all to have a “Sweet St. Martin” time at our Charismatically Caribbean book fair.